apache/cassandra/doc/source/architecture/dynamo.rst

 that when the number of nodes (buckets) to hash into changes, consistent hashing only has to move a small fraction of the keys.

-For example, if we have an eight node cluster with evenly spaced tokens, and a replication factor (RF) of 3, then to find the owning nodes for a key we first hash that key to generate a token (which is just the hash of the key), and then we "walk" the ring in a clockwise fashion until we encounter three
+For example, if we have an eight-node cluster with evenly spaced tokens, and a replication factor (RF) of 3, then to find the owning nodes for a key we first hash that key to generate a token (which is just the hash of the key), and then we "walk" the ring in a clockwise fashion until we encounter three